streamingfast/firehose-docs/intro/firehose-overview.md

 ### How it works

-The Firehose instrumentation service is added to a node for efficient capture and simple storage of blockchain data.&#x20;
+The Firehose instrumentation service is added to a node for efficient capture and simple storage of blockchain data.

 ### Data Extraction, Storage, & Access